gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 # Develop a module in isolation

-To develop their own independent module, a team **shouldn't be required to install the host application** or any **other modules** of the application **that they do not own**.
-However, they should have a means to integrate their module with the application shell (`RootLayout`, `RootErrorBoundary`, etc..) while working on their module in isolation.
+To develop their own independent module, a team **should not need to install the host application** or any **other modules** of the application **they do not own**.
+However, they should have a way to integrate their module with the application shell (e.g., `RootLayout`, `RootErrorBoundary`, etc..) while working in isolation.

 To achieve this, the first step is to extract the application shell from the host application.
-There are several approaches to accomplish this, but in this guide, we'll transform the host application into a monorepo and introduce a new local package named `@sample/shell` for this purpose:
+There are various ways to accomplish this, but in this guide, we'll transform the host application into a monorepo and introduce a new local package named `@sample/shell` specifically for this purpose:

 ``` !#4
 host